Skip to main content

 Talk to your GP if you have any symptoms of polycystic ovary syndrome (PCOS).

-• what age you were when you first got your period
+• what age you were when you got your first period

-• if you get one every month
+• if you get your period every month

 • if you have painful or heavy periods